 The easiest fix is using the VLC Media Player or MX Player on your phone.
 If you want to learn more about those apps or wish to play the video in the default video player, then follow the way 2 or way 3.
 Watch the video to see how VLC can fix unsupported audio/video codec issue.

 What is a codec?

 Using VLC Media Player

-If you still need some help, here is a step by step tutorial.
+If you still need some help, here is a step-by-step tutorial.
 The post uses Freemake Video Converter, but the technique should be similar for most of the converters.

 Step 02: Once the video has been added, click on “to MP4” in the footer.
 MP4 is one of the popular extensions, and most Android devices support it.